What is a No Ball? Your Complete Guide To All Forms of No Ball Rules in Cricket

 • Wicket keeper no ball rules (Keeper collecting the ball in front of the stumps)

-• Fielding restriction violation
+• Fielding restriction violation (Powerplay no ball rules)

 • Ball pitching outside the pitch no ball rule

-Waist Height No Ball Rules In Cricket
+Common Waist Height No Ball Situations

-The waist height no ball rules in cricket are one of the most contentious rules of the game.
-It’s also one of the hardest decisions to make as an umpire and has long fueled controversies and intense on-field clashes between players and match officials.
-The game can swing either way if the waist height no ball in cricket is not called correctly without the help of technology.
+The waist height no ball rules are one of the most contentious rules of the game.
+The no ball waist height rules are also one of the hardest decisions for an umpire to adjudicate, fueling endless controversies, both on and off the field.
+The game can witness a dramatic shift if the no ball waist height rule is not called correctly without the help of technology.
+One of the biggest misconceptions surrounding the waist height no ball rules in cricket is that the batter’s movement determines the decision.

 While it may not always be easy to correctly assess waist height no balls all the time, the fundamental principle behind this ruling is based on a rather simple concept, which can be understood by any ardent cricket lover.